 We’ve just come back from the most incredible holiday at Sani Dunes in Greece and I couldn’t wait to document our stay.
-It was easily the most blissfully relaxing holiday we’ve had since our honeymoon and I can talk about this for hours so grab a cuppa and get comfy, it’s detailed as requested!
+It was easily the most blissfully relaxing holiday and I can talk about this for hours so grab a cuppa and get comfy, it’s detailed as requested!

 Those of you that have been following me for a while will know that we’ve been going to Mexico/Dominican for many years to resorts by the same chain, but the 10+ hour flights have become harder and harder over the years and we’ve been looking for something that we loved as much without such a trek, so when the lovely Becks from thehousebuild shared her holiday videos from her 8th visit to Sani last year on Instagram I knew it had to be something special.
-I still remember reading the consistently 5-star Tripadvisor reviews for the place after watching her stories and waking Mr R up early on a Sunday morning to show him, we booked within weeks of that!
+I still remember reading the consistently 5-star Tripadvisor reviews for the place after watching her stories and we booked within weeks of that!

 May 2019 finally came around and a short 3.5 hour flight later we arrived at Thessaloniki airport.
 We booked our flights and hotel together through British Airways and transfers separately with Transfers Thessaloniki.
 On arrival we were promptly greeted by the driver holding a sign with my name on it.
 I couldn’t fault the transfers at all, they were on time, professional and comfortable.
 In future we will book with Sani directly as they provide free transfers if you do – every saving helps!
 Sani Resort was about 40-50 minutes from the airport and was a pleasant drive through lots of greenery.